quantuminformation/ai-agent-toolkit/README.md

 # AI Agent Toolkit

+- For security details and common concerns, see [SECURITY.md](SECURITY.md).

 This repository provides a minimal workflow for managing a Docker image that runs an AI coding agent (such as the Codex CLI) against two Git repositories:

 * A **specification repository** that contains product requirements and task descriptions.